We were blessed with many gifts from friends and relatives.

 Some people say giving is for the giver, that by bestowing gifts on others, you are boosting your own ego, or trying to send a message.
 (Think donors to political parties or gift hampers to your customers.)
 But I believe my kids give to their parents to show them their love and appreciation.
 I also believe that some people are naturally generous, have a giving heart and just love to share.

 I have an ex-colleague who is also in her 60’s and is still working.
 Her husband is a semi-retired artist specializing in Chinese calligraphy, such as the specimen in the picture above.
 They too have two unmarried adult sons living with them – not an uncommon phenomenon here as you would have guess by now (they usually leave to set up their own nests once they get married) – and although the two boys never lack everything (they too stay rent-free, eat almost 100% of their meals at home and even have their Wi-Fi and mobile phone subscriptions paid for by their parents), both boys have never lifted a finger to help with the family in any way.
 (My friend even washes her sons’ toilet!)
 And even when the boys’ girlfriends join the family for meals, the girls will not even pretend to want to help wash the dishes after meals.
 Both boys have never given a Christmas or birthday gift to their parents though my friend and her hubby never failed to spoil them silly with expensive gifts on those occasions, year in and year out, in fact, since they were born.
+(These boys are thick-skinned freeloading ingrates, in my opinion!)
 And to rub salt to the wound, both sons are rather rude to their parents and would snap at them.
+No respect for parental authority at all – parents can’t even tell the boys what to do!
 (I’ve witnessed that myself during my visits.
 “Rudeness is the weak person’s imitation of strength.” — Eric Hoffer.)
-Both boys chainsmoke smelly Indonesian clove cigarettes and drink beer from morning till night; the pandemic means they now work from home and they’ve turned the home into a pigsty which they leave to my friend and her hubby to clean.
+Both boys chainsmoke smelly Indonesian clove cigarettes and drink beer from morning till night; the pandemic means they now work from home – COVID-19 also provides them with excuses for skipping obligatory family events like visiting their grandparents or attending birthday gatherings or weddings – and they’ve turned the home into a pigsty which they leave to my friend and her hubby to clean.